| PL/SQL Packages and Types Reference 10g Release 1 (10.1) Part Number B10802-01 |

 DBMS_DDL.ALTER_TABLE_NOT_REFERENCEABLE ( table_name IN VARCHAR2, table_schema IN DEFAULT NULL, affected_schema IN DEFAULT NULL);

-This procedure simply reverts for the affected schema to the default table referenceable for PUBLIC
+This procedure simply reverts for the affected schema to the default table referenceable for PUBLIC; that is., it simply undoes the previous ALTER_TABLE_REFERENCEABLE call for this specific schema.
+The affected schema must a particular schema (cannot be PUBLIC).

 The user that executes this procedure must own the table (that is, the schema is the same as the user), and the affected schema must be the same as the user.